CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 On a bedslinger, use dual Z actuators, whether linked or independent.

+On non-bedslingers, if your printer is small (say, 150mm bed or smaller), you can use a cantilevered bed with single Z, as long as you build it robustly.
-On non-bedslingers, just use triple Z, whether linked or independent.
+For any printers larger than that, just use triple Z, whether linked or independent.
 Anything else is silly.

 If you're making a delta printer, you're making a delta printer.